Yuliia-88/metrocar-data-analysis/README.md

 - Exported query results (CSV format) - selected datasets were exported as CSV files for further analysis in Excel and Power BI.

 ## 🧰 Tools Used
-- SQL - for querying and preprocessing the data
+- **SQL** - for querying and preprocessing the data
-- Excel - for initial analysis, pivot tables, and building PDF and CDF functions of waiting time
+- **Google Sheets** - for initial analysis, pivot tables, and building PDF and CDF functions of waiting time
-- Power BI - for interactive dashboards and visual data storytelling
+- **Power BI** - for interactive dashboards and visual data storytelling

 ## 📈 Visualizations
 Power BI Dashboards Include: